strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 In this lab we will create some malware, run it and then use the tools we went through in the slides to look at what an attack looks like on a live system.

 One of the best ways to learn, well...
-Anything, is to actualy just dig in and do it.
+Anything, is to actually just dig in and do it.
 So, this is a great process for getting started in looking at actual malware.

-Lets get started.
+Let's get started.

 Let’s get started by opening a Terminal as Administrator